The Latest — Monday, Aug. 30:

-The Caldor Fire has grown to over 186,000 acres and is 15% contained, Cal Fire reported.
+The Caldor Fire has burned 177,260 acres and is 19% contained, fire officials said Monday evening.

 Original story below:

 EL DORADO COUNTY, Calif.
 (KTXL/AP) — Fire officials ordered more evacuations near Lake Tahoe and told other residents to be ready to leave as the destructive Caldor Fire roared through forests southwest of the alpine lake that straddles the California-Nevada state line.

 The U.S. Forest Service said the fire began 4 miles south of Grizzly Flats and 2 miles east of Omo Ranch in the Eldorado National Forest Saturday, Aug.
 14. By Monday morning, the Caldor Fire was 177,260 acres — over 276 square miles — and 14% contained.

 A Red Flag Warning for critical fire conditions was issued for Monday morning through 11 p.m.
 Wednesday across the Northern Sierra.

 Humidity recovery remained poor overnight into Monday, allowing the fire to continue to actively burn, Cal Fire reported.
 The current fire behavior is contributed to ember casts traveling up to half a mile.

 Cal Fire also said fire-weakened trees and dense, dry vegetation continue to present a risk to crews.

 Capt.
 Stephen Horner with Cal Fire said Monday afternoon the smoke was hampering air attacks over the Lake Tahoe Basin.
 Airtankers are now focusing on areas north of Highway 88 as the fire threatens Kit Carson and Kirkwood.

 By nightfall Sunday, all residents on the California side of the Lake Tahoe Basin were warned to evacuate the region, after fire officials had stressed for days that protecting the area was their top firefighting priority.